project-khronos/MobilePunch-FrontEnd/README.md

-# Project Kronos - FrontEnd
+# Project Kronos - Front End
 A repository for hosting the front end of Project Kronos.

 ## Motivation